Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Metric Analysis

 \bl\textit{NR-IQA Metrics.} We apply the popular MUSIQ \cite{ke2021musiq} model to estimate SR image quality.
 In addition, we measure sharpness via the Laplacian magnitude (\textit{\eg}, \cite{gallego2019focus}); this also enables us to see which models incur blur when the output is uncertain (\ie, regression-to-the-mean).

 \bl\textit{Semantic Segmentation Divergence (SSD).} Since a semantic class change often implies hallucinatory content, a natural approach is estimate the categorical changes between the GTI and SRI.
-To do so, we extract tags or common object categories on the GTI using the Recognize Anything model (RAM++ \cite{zhang2023recognize,huang2023open}), followed by segmentation with OpenSeeD \cite{zhang2023simple} using the resulting tags as vocabulary.
-We then compute the KL divergence on the resulting per-pixel distributions, between the GTI and SRI, and average across pixels to obtain the final distance.
+To do so, we extract tags or common object categories on the GTI using the Recognize Anything model (RAM++ \cite{zhang2023recognize,huang2023open}), segment with OpenSeeD \cite{zhang2023simple}, and compute the mean per-pixel KL divergence.

 \bl\textit{Neural Feature Distance.} We extract features via two well-known visual encoders: DINO \cite{caron2021emerging,oquab2023dinov2} and CLIP \cite{radford2021learning}, specifically DINOv2 with registers \cite{darcet2023vision} and OpenCLIP \cite{cherti2023reproducible}.
 In both cases, we consider both the spatial tokens (\texttt{*-ST}) and class token (\texttt{*-CLS}), along with the use of intermediate layers (\texttt{*-interm}).
 We then compute the cosine distance on the GTI and SRI features.